Factbox: Latest on the coronavirus spreading in China and beyond

 - The World Health Organization declared the outbreak a public health emergency of international concern on Thursday.

 - The United States reported its first case of person-to-person transmission.
-Germany, Vietnam and Japan have also recorded similar transmissions, which suggest greater potential for the virus to spread further.
+Germany, Japan, Thailand, Vietnam and South Korea have also recorded similar transmissions, which suggest greater potential for the virus to spread.

 - Several Chinese cities have levied strict travel curbs.